Neutis/neutis-docs/docs/hardware-integration/power.md

 In order for Neutis to power up you need to supply voltage to these domains.
 CORE_POWER_IN domain voltage depends on the processor frequency.
 The higher the voltage, the higher power consumption is.
-For exact figures refer to p.<N> in Allwinner H3/H5 datasheet.
+For exact numbers refer to p.685 in Allwinner H5 datasheet.

 |Domain|Voltage|
 |:-:|:-:|